O-X-L/calamary/docs/source/info/intro.rst

   Related error: `Host header forgery detected`

 Squid is a good and stable software.
 But I get the feeling it needed to grow into more than it was designed for initially.
-Some behavior is incomsistent between modes and not optimized for todays IT-world.
+Some behavior is inconsistent between modes and not optimized for todays IT-world.

 I would much preferr a keep-it-simple approach.
 Even if that means that some nice-to-have features are not implemented.